wbender1/EuroFootball-StatsAPI/USAGE.md

 `python src/functions.py show-fixtures "COMPETITION_NAME" YEAR "TEAM"`

 ## Fetch Fixture Stats
+Retrieve all the fixture statistics for a YEAR and TEAM using:

+`python src/functions.py fetch-fixture-stats YEAR "TEAM"`

 Retrieve all the fixture statistics for a COMPETITION_NAME, YEAR, and TEAM using:

-`python src/functions.py fetch-fixture-stats "COMPETITION_NAME" YEAR "TEAM"`
+`python src/functions.py fetch-fixture-stats YEAR "TEAM" "COMPETITION_NAME"`

 ## Show Fixture Stats
+Display all the fixture statistics for a COMPETITION_NAME, YEAR, and TEAM using:

+`python src/functions.py show-fixture-stats "COMPETITION_NAME" YEAR "TEAM"`

-Display fixture stats for two teams from one competition and year
+Display all the fixture statistics for a COMPETITION_NAME, YEAR, between TEAM1 and TEAM2 using:

-## Fetch Season
-Retrieve all the competitions, teams, standings, a

-## Delete Fixture Stats
+`python src/functions.py show-fixture-stats "COMPETITION_NAME" YEAR "TEAM1" "TEAM2"`